 - Installed Prices Vary Widely Across Projects.
 For example, among residential system installed in 2018, prices for host-owned systems ranged from $3.1/W to $4.5/W between the 20th and 80th percentile levels, and prices for small and large non-residential systems varied across similarly wide ranges.
 The report explores sources of that pricing variability, including differences in system size, module- and inverter-type, mounting-type, location, installer, host customer-type, and new construction vs. retrofits.
 This year’s report also contains a multi-variate regression analysis to isolate the effects of individual pricing drivers, including characteristics of the local PV market related to market size, competition, and installer experience, among other factors

-The final report and supporting materials will be availbe soon.
-A public version of the underlying dataset will be available for download at https://emp.lbl.gov/tracking-the-sun.
+A public version of the underlying dataset is available for download at https://emp.lbl.gov/tracking-the-sun.

 Year of Publication

-A webinar summarizing key findings from the report will be held on October 2nd at 1:00 pm Eastern: register here.
+A webinar summarizing key findings from the report can be viewed here.

 We want to hear from you.
-We are seeking your feedback on the report and on ways in which we might refine it in future years, via this brief user questionnaire.
-In addition, if you have specific questions about the report or data or requests for related analytical support from LBNL staff, you can submit those comments through a separate form here, and they will be routed to the appropriate staff
+If you have specific questions about the report or data or requests for related analytical support from LBNL staff, you can submit those comments through a separate form here, and they will be routed to the appropriate staff